hth313/ladybug/doc/introduction.rst

 Copyright
 =========

-The Programmer's module and its manual is copyright by Håkan Thörngren 2016 and is provided free of charge for non-commercial usages.
-Contact the author if you want to use it for other purposes.
+The Ladybug software and its manual is copyright by Håkan Thörngren 2016.

 Feedback and suggestions are welcome, the author can be contacted at hth313@gmail.com